ArthurMbraga/bomberMQ/readme.md

 1. **MQTT Broker**: Facilitates real-time communication between the game clients and the orchestrator.
 It handles the messaging protocol and ensures that messages are delivered to the appropriate recipients.
 2. **Web Application**: The front-end of the game, built with Vite and TypeScript.
 It provides the user interface and game logic for players to interact with the game.
-3. **Orchestrator**: It ensures that all players are synchronized and handles when the game should start and the initial game setup.
+3. **Orchestrator**: It ensures that all players are synchronized, handles when the game should start and the initial game setup.

 ## Deployment